RWTH-HPC/OTF-CPT/README.md

 MPI_Pcontrol(0); // stop
 ```

-or alternatively for OpenMP-only:
+or alternatively for OpenMP applications:
 ```
 omp_control_tool(omp_control_tool_start, 0, NULL); // start
 // region of interest
 omp_control_tool(omp_control_tool_stop, 0, NULL); // stop
 ```

-In both cases the runtime option `start_stopped=1` should be used, see below.
+In both cases the runtime option `stopped=1` should be used, see below.

 ### Runtime options
 The behavior of OTF-CPT can be changed with different runtime options.
 All